briandowns/Dictu/docs/docs/classes.md

 ## Constructor

-`init()` is the method name for a constructor in Dictu.
+`init()` is the method name for a constructor in Camus.
 A constructor is a method that is called when an object is instantiated.
 Instantiating an object, is just like invoking a function, except you "invoke" the class.
 You can also pass arguments to the constructor to be used.

 ```cs
 class SomeClass {